Black flies are found in the Hills Districts of Darjeeling and Kalimpong

 Know More:

-Symptoms of onchocerciasis include:
+Symptoms of onchocerciasis include

-• Intense itchiness and skin rashes.
+Intense itchiness and skin rashes.

-• Formation of nodules under the skin.
+Formation of nodules under the skin.

-• Gradual loss of vision, which can eventually lead to total blindness.
+Gradual loss of vision, which can eventually lead to total blindness.

-• Skin depigmentation and "leopard skin" appearance in severe cases.
+Skin depigmentation and "leopard skin" appearance in severe cases.

 ZSI’s Major Discovery in Darjeeling and Kalimpong

 The discovery by the Zoological Survey of India is particularly alarming because India has not traditionally been considered a hotspot for river blindness.
-This new finding suggests that the environmental conditions in Darjeeling and Kalimpong—specifically the abundance of fast-flowing mountain streams—provide a perfect
+This new finding suggests that the environmental conditions in Darjeeling and Kalimpong—specifically the abundance of fast-flowing mountain streams—provide a perfect breeding ground for these disease-carrying black flies.
+Dr Dhriti Banerjee noted that identifying these flies is incredibly challenging.
+"Accurate species identification sometimes is not even possible just based on external observation," she said.
+Researchers often need genetic analysis and a detailed microscopic study to tell one species apart from another.

 Such complexity underlines the urgent need for more entomological surveillance and public health interventions in the affected regions.

-Why the Darjeeling and Kalimpong Regions Are at Risk
+Why Darjeeling and Kalimpong Are High-Risk Zones

 Darjeeling and Kalimpong are picturesque hill stations popular with tourists for their scenic beauty, lush tea gardens, and pleasant climate.
 However, the same natural features that make these areas attractive also make them vulnerable:

-• Flowing rivers and streams provide breeding grounds.
+Flowing rivers and streams provide breeding grounds.

-• Dense vegetation gives black flies the shelter they need.
+Dense vegetation gives black flies the shelter they need.

-• High humidity and moderate temperatures create an ideal environment for these flies to thrive.
+High humidity and moderate temperatures create an ideal environment for these flies to thrive.

 Local communities living near rivers and visitors engaging in outdoor activities like trekking and rafting may be at higher risk of exposure.